So-chiru/zechCore/README.md

 # zechCore
-An peer-to-peer Live Streaming framework using WebRTC
+A peer-to-peer Live Streaming framework using WebRTC.